credential-handler/chapi.io/developers/wallets/native/index.md

 There are currently two possible protocols that Issuers may use with CHAPI in order to issue Verifiable Credentials to be stored in the user's digital wallet: `vcapi` and `OID4VCI`.

 Depending on what you declared in your `acceptedProtocols` you may receive either or both as properties in the `protocols` object carried in the `request` query parameter.
-Your Wallet's code (i.e. in `/switchboard`) should decide which protocol to use (or it may delegate this choice to advanced users) when multiple protocols are available.
+Your wallet's code (i.e. in `/switchboard`) should decide which protocol to use (or it may delegate this choice to advanced users) when multiple protocols are available.

 ### VC-API

-The `vcapi` property will contain a URL that tells the wallet where it can the credential.
+The `vcapi` property will contain a URL the wallet can use to get the credential(s).

-To retrieve the credential via VC-API, the wallet first sends a `POST` request to the URL (extracted from `protocols.vcapi` above) with an empty JSON object (`{}`) in the body of the request to attempt to download the VC to be stored.
+To retrieve one or more credentials via VC-API, the wallet first sends a `POST` request to the URL (extracted from `protocols.vcapi` above) with an empty JSON object (`{}`) in the body of the request to attempt to download the VC to be stored.